Andre601/blog/docs/posts/2021/09-28-bots-and-admin.md

 Administrator causes more harm than good in the long run.
 It may save you time, but at the cost of possibly getting your server nuked[^2].

 ## Why do people give/ask for Administrator?

+!!! quote ""
-*"If this permission is so dangerous, why do people give bots it?
-And why do devs ask for it?"*
+    *If this permission is so dangerous, why do people give it to bots?
+And why do Bot-developers ask for it?*

 Well, this can have different reasons, which I will cover some of here.